PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 was repeated because this is a straight-line ownership extraction with exact state, order, schema, result-identity, wrapper, route-count, and boundary coverage.

+## Late swish/very-late layout-tail composite characterization

+The refreshed inventory contains 57 unconsumed underscore-prefixed lowerer assignments.
+The next selected pair is late swish transpose-passthrough cleanup followed immediately by the existing four-stage very-late layout-tail composite.
+The swish compatibility wrapper receives `model_ir` plus the shared LayoutState; the tail receives the exact shared `ModelIRPassContext` and the normalized `include_layout_transpose` option.
+There is no guard, phase record, callback, progress update, or result consumer between them.

+The proposed pass-module owner must call the public swish owner with `context.model_ir` and `context.layout_state`, then pass the exact same context and layout option to the tail.
+It must preserve the swish mapping and complete nested tail tuple unchanged and in source order.
+The preceding late dequant hard-sigmoid/unary composite remains the fixed predecessor.
+The recorded `shape_reconciliation.primary.very_late_broadcast` result remains the fixed successor outside the owner.
+The lowerer swish wrapper remains a compatibility route.

+`tests/test_flatbuffer_direct_late_swish_layout_tail_orchestration.py` fixes
+both layout-policy variants, exact state identity, complete schemas for the swish mapping and every nested tail result, observation-only results, and both outer boundaries.
+Its sole strict expected failure requires one new shared-context owner replacing only the two current lowerer locals.

+The affected inventory exposed two stale terminal-affine structural expectations that still named a pre-composite QKV result.
+They now resolve the unchanged boundary through the current terminal QKV/activation/layout/shape owner; production and route counts did not change.

+Sequential characterization under core-only `uv` completed with `2 passed, 1 xfailed in 0.59s` focused and
+`476 passed, 1 xfailed in 20.45s` across swish, Conv1D/decoder,
+Pad/InstanceNorm, singleton Reshape, broadcast, reconciliation, late dequant, shared-context, pass-efficiency, terminal-validation, architecture, result, and phase-store contracts.
+The sole xfail is the intentionally absent owner.
+Production, public behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store remain unchanged.